truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 {{< expand "Using the Retaste Command">}}
 #### Description
 The `retaste` command has one required property, `disks`.
 Enter the `disks` property argument using `=` to separate property and value.
-Separate multiple disks with a comma Enter the command string then press <kbd>Enter</kbd>.
+Separate multiple disks with a comma.
+Enter the command string then press <kbd>Enter</kbd>.
 The command returns completion percentages when successful.